 thgt \propto \sqrt{\frac{h}{g}}

-This gives the correct dependence on hh and gg.
-For an object dropped from rest under constant gg, the exact result from kinematics is
+This is the correct dependence on hh and gg.
+The exact kinematics result for a drop from rest under constant gg is

 t=2hgt = \sqrt{\frac{2h}{g}}

-Dimensional consistency is necessary, but it is not sufficient.
-A formula can pass the dimension check and still describe the wrong physics.
+• Matching dimensions is not proof.
+Consistency is necessary, not sufficient.
+A formula can pass the check and still describe the wrong physics.

-The example above worked only after assuming the time depends on hh and gg and that air resistance is negligible.
-If another variable matters, dimensional analysis can miss part of the real answer.
+• The variable list is an assumption.
+The example worked only after assuming tt depends on hh and gg with air resistance negligible.
+Miss a relevant variable and the method misses part of the answer.

-Different quantities can share the same dimensions.
-Torque and energy both have dimensions [ML2T2][M L^2 T^{-2}], but they are not the same concept.
+• Same dimensions does not mean same quantity.
+Torque and energy both have dimensions [ML2T2][M L^2 T^{-2}], yet they are different concepts.

 Need help with a problem?